radius-project/docs/docs/content/reference/resource-schema/_index.md

 The location property defines where to deploy a resource within the targeted platform.

-For self-hosted environments, the location property must be set to `global` to indicate the resource is scoped to the entire underlying cluster.
+For self-hosted environments, the location property is defaulted to `global` to indicate the resource is scoped to the entire underlying cluster.
 This is a point-in-time implementation that will be revisited in a future revision of self-hosted Kubernetes environments.

 ### Environment parameter